Leonid Kravchuk: Early life

 Kravchuk's childhood was significantly affected by World War II, especially the activities of the nationalist Ukrainian Insurgent Army (Українська повстанська армія; UPA), which was active between 1943 and the late 1940s in western Ukraine.
-The UPA was particularly concentrated Kravchuk's native Volhynia.
+The UPA was particularly concentrated in Kravchuk's native Volhynia.
 American historian and political scientist Alexander J. Motyl wrote in 1995 that "Unlike someone from the Sovietized parts of the country, Kravchuk was well aware of the armed struggle led by the Organization of Ukrainian Nationalists and the Ukrainian Insurgent Army and of the 'insurgent republics' that served as pockets of sovereignty in the forests of Volhynia[.]"
 Motyl noted that the presence of nationalist mass movements in western Ukraine, including the OUN and the nationalist-influenced Communist Party of Western Ukraine, likely influenced Kravchuk's outlook towards communism and nationalism in a way that most other Soviet politicians did not experience.
 Motyl also posits that Kravchuk's childhood experience living under German occupation was likely traumatic, and Kravchuk later recounted that at the age of eight, he had watched Jews being executed with a machine gun.
 According to Russian independent newspaper Novaya Gazeta, some newspapers since perestroika have claimed that Kravchuk secretly brought food to members of the UPA as a child.

 Kravchuk married a mathematics teacher, Antonina Mykhailivna Mishura, in 1957.
-First Lady of the United States from 1989 to 1993, Barbara Bush (wife of 41st American President George H. W. Bush), described Antonina in her memoirs: "She was the nicest young woman, a math teacher with absolutely no interest in politics".
+First Lady of the United States from 1989 to 1993, Barbara Bush (wife of 41st American president George H. W. Bush), described Antonina in her memoirs: "She was the nicest young woman, a math teacher with absolutely no interest in politics".
+The two had one son.
 Kravchuk studied accounting at a vocational school in Rivne between 1950 and 1953 before attending Taras Shevchenko Kyiv State University.
-Kravchuk graduated at 24, specialising in Marxist political economy, and began working as a teacher of political economy in the southwestern city of Chernivtsi before entering politics.
-He took part in the International Visitor Leadership Program, a professional exchange run by the US State Department.
+Kravchuk graduated in 1958 at the age of 24, specialising in Marxist political economy, and began working as a teacher of political economy in the southwestern city of Chernivtsi before entering politics.
+He took part in the International Visitor Leadership Program, a professional exchange run by the US State Department, and later graduated from the Academy of Social Sciences of the CPSU in 1970.